keeweb/kdbxweb/README.md

 You can find an implementation example in [tests](https://github.com/keeweb/kdbxweb/blob/master/test/test-support/argon2.ts).

-It's not compiled into the library because there's no universal way to provide a fast implementation, so it's up to you, to choose the best one.
+It's not compiled into the library because there's no universal way to provide a fast implementation, so it's up to you to choose the best one.

 <br />